-The Board of Directors of XPEL, Inc. ("XPEL" or the "Company") is soliciting proxies to vote shares of common stock at the 2024 Annual Meeting of Stockholders to be held via webcast at www.cstproxy.com/XPEL/2024 on June 5, 2024 at 10:00 a.m.
+The Board of Directors of XPEL, Inc. ("XPEL" or the "Company") is soliciting proxies to vote shares of common stock at the 2025 Annual Meeting of Stockholders to be held via webcast at www.cstproxy.com/XPEL/2025 on June 4, 2025 at 10:00 a.m.
 Central Time.
 In accordance with Securities and Exchange Commission (the "SEC") rules, instead of mailing a printed copy of our Proxy Statement, annual report and other materials relating to the Annual Meeting to stockholders, we intend to mail a Notice of Internet Availability of Proxy Materials ("Notice of Internet Availability"), which advises that the proxy materials are available on the Internet to stockholders.
-We intend to commence distribution of the Notice of Internet Availability on or about April 26, 2024.
+We intend to commence distribution of the Notice of Internet Availability on or about April 25, 2025.
 Stockholders receiving a Notice of Internet Availability will instruct stockholders as to how they may access and review proxy materials on the Internet.
+Stockholders who receive a Notice of Internet Availability by mail will optice as to how they may access and review proxy materials on the Internet.
 Stockholders who receive a Notice of Internet Availability by mail who prefer to receive a printed copy of our proxy materials, including a proxy card or voting instruction card, should follow the instructions for requesting these materials included in the Notice of Internet Availability.
 Please note that, although our proxy materials are available on our website, no other information contained on the website is incorporated by reference in or considered to be a part of this Proxy Statement.